Razcoina/dotfiles/README.md

 How to install:
 1. Clone the repo
-2. Run the command:
+2. Run the commands:
-`cp -vir dotfiles/.config $HOME`
+`cp -vir dotfiles/.config $HOME cp -vir dotfiles/.librewolf $HOME`
-3. Close the terminal and open again
+4. Close the terminal and open again